Avoid Board Burnout: Ease Your Workload and Keep Your Sanity

-“Board burden does not discriminate,” says Jake Howse, director of business development and client relations at FirstService Residential.
-“Whether it’s a community of 18 units or 1,800 units, a high-rise or a gated community, board burden and burnout are real.
-I’ve met so many board members who say ‘We didn’t sign up for this!
-We want to set the vision, delegate and enjoy our lives.’”
+“Board burden does not discriminate,” says Jake Howse, director of business development at FirstService Residential.
+“Whether it’s a community of 18 units or 1,800 units, a high-rise or a gated HOA community, board burden and burnout are real.
+I’ve met so many board members who say, ‘We didn’t sign up for this.
+We want to set the vision, delegate tasks and enjoy our lives.’”

-What’s the solution to board burden?
-Howse says that having the right management company – and more importantly, the right management model – in place is critical to alleviating stress for board members.
-“You can have the best management company in the world, but if you don’t invest in the right level of services for your community, your load is never going to lighten,” he says.
+How can board burden and burnout be alleviated?
+Howse says it all comes down to having the right management company in place, and just as importantly, the right management model, which is critical to alleviating stress for board members.
+“You can have the best management company in the world, but if you don’t invest in the right level of staff and service for your community, your load is never going to lighten,” he says.
 “You will always be stuck picking up the slack created by an inadequate service model.”

-That trust helps board members let go of worrying about the day-to-day work of running their communities.
+Board members can let go of the day-to-day work of running their communities when they have that trust.
 “They want to be very involved, sometimes too involved, at the beginning.
-I believe it's mainly because most are leaving a management company they are not satisfied with and they have grown accustomed to getting too involved to offset lagging performance,” Lugo says.
+Many are leaving a management company that didn’t deliver, one they were not happy with, and they had to be very involved to pick up the slack,” Lugo says.

 “FirstService Residential was the most transparent of the companies we interviewed, more the style we were looking for,” Moffitt said.
 “Their honesty and transparency won me over immediately.”

-Moffitt said that having a professional manager has taken a lot off the board’s plate in just a short time.
+In a short time, having a professional manager has taken a lot off the board's plate, according to Moffitt.
 “My stress level is definitely lower.
 It’s always going to be a process because things are always changing, but we know that progress is being made,” she says.
-A quality management company will provide its board members with regular updates on work being done, lightening their concerns that things might fall through the cracks.
-Weekly updates from your manager are a good place to start.
+The board members receive regular updates on the work being done, easing their concerns that things might slip through the cracks.
+A good place to start is with weekly updates from your manager.

-Conversely, Lugo said the boards he’s found hardest to win over have been let down by other management companies.
+In contrast, Lugo said the boards he has had the hardest time winning over have been let down by other management companies.
 “When a board entrusts their community to a management company, they’ve bought into promises made.
 When that management company doesn’t live up to its promises, it’s harmful,” he explains.
 “Broken promises damage the relationship between the board and current management as well as any future property management partner.”